Board & Staff

 Brady holds a Master of Arts in Media and Communications and a Bachelor of Arts in Environmental Studies, both from the University of North Carolina at Chapel Hill.

-Assistant Program Coordinator, Marketing & Communications allison.hackman@foundationhli.org
+Assistant Manager, Marketing & Communications allison.hackman@foundationhli.org

 Allison joined FHLI as the Assistant Program Coordinator for Marketing & Communications in September 2023.
 Previously, she worked as a copywriter at an agency and as a freelance writer-editor.
 She holds a Graduate Certificate in Science and Medical Writing from UNC Wilmington and a Bachelor of Arts in Spanish Literature with a minor in gender studies from Binghamton University in New York.
 She is passionate about supporting FHLI’s programs and advocating for a healthier North Carolina for all.